Western Mexico braces for Sunday landfall of Category 4 Hurricane Roslyn - KTVZ

 Hurricane Roslyn, barreling towards Mexico as a major Category 4 storm, is expected to make landfall Sunday morning, bringing dangerous storm surge and flooding to parts of the country, forecasters said.

-Roslyn was packing sustained winds of 130 mph Saturday evening as it churned toward Mexico’s Pacific coast, according to the National Hurricane Center.
+Roslyn was packing maximum sustained winds of 130 mph early Sunday morning as it churned toward Mexico’s Pacific coast, according to the National Hurricane Center.

-The powerful hurricane was about 65 miles to the west-southwest of Cabo Corrientes Saturday night.
-It was moving north at around 12 mph and is expected to speed up, making a turn toward the north-northeast Sunday.
+The powerful hurricane was about 45 miles to the west of Cabo Corrientes as of 2 a.m.
+ET Sunday.
+Moving north at around 12 mph, the storm is expected to make a turn toward the north-northeast Sunday.

 On its current forecast track, Roslyn’s center is expected to approach the coast of west-central Mexico, likely making landfall along the coast of Nayarit Sunday morning, according to the hurricane center.